 The Donald Paterson award has been running for over 50 years and is awarded to a pre-consultant grade medical practitioner working in the UK for the best article on any subject related to paediatrics.
 The paper needs to be published, or accepted to publication within two years of the award entry deadline.

-Submitted articles will be judged by an adjudicating committee established by the Academic Board of the RCPCH and will be judged with respect to innovation, presentation, quality and scientific value.
+Submitted articles are reviewed by an adjudicating committee established by the Academic Board of the RCPCH and are judged with respect to innovation, presentation, quality and scientific value.

-The winner is awarded at RCPCH Conference and Exhibition.
-The winner receives £200 and a certificate, in addition to expenses covered for travel and a day entry pass to the RCPCH Conference.
+The winner is awarded at RCPCH Conference.
+The winner receives £200 and a certificate, in addition to expenses covered for travel and a day entry pass to the Conference.